athack-ctf/chall2025-man-hat-sin-cos-1b/README.md

-# Chall - Your Challenge Title
+# Chall - 🚹 🎩 sinθ/cosθ part 1B

-> A brief description of the challenge
+> A brief description of the challenge (For the @hacks team only): goal is to use Google Dorking to find the information--or use part1A for a simple search.
+Part1A makes part 2 easier, but participants can start with part2 if they want (it will just be a bit harder)

 ## Type